Syllabus Creation

 • Don’t set major exam dates or major project/paper due dates AFTER a break (e.g., spring break, Thanksgiving break).
 Instead, set these dates BEFORE these breaks.
 (Students don’t want to spend their entire break preparing for an exam or finishing a project/paper.)

-For more resources related to drafting effective syllabi, see the Center for Teaching and Learning’s An Effective Syllabus page.
+For more resources related to drafting effective syllabi, see the following An Effective Syllabus page.

 For more information about required and recommended syllabus components, see the UT Provost’s Office Your Syllabus at UT Austin page.